FAQ

 Feeding Dreams Cambodia is not liable for any loss, damage, health issues or injuries you may incur during your volunteer period.

-Free Wifi is everywhere in Cambodia so if you wish to bring your laptop you’ll be easily able to access the internet in restaurants, cafe’s or bars.
+Free WIFI is everywhere in Cambodia so if you wish to bring your laptop you’ll be easily able to access the internet in restaurants, cafes or bars.

-There are also many Internet Cafe’s where you can use a computer at a very low cost.
+There are also many Internet Cafes where you can use a computer at a very low cost.
 Long distance phone calls can also be made from these internet centres for reasonable rates.

 It is possible to buy a local phone SIM card for around US$5 and buy credit to make calls on your phone.
+Alternatively, consider buying an E-SIM.

 Cambodia is a developing third-world country, still rebuilding itself from years of genocide and atrocity.
 The people of Cambodia are incredibly resilient and welcoming.
 Despite their daily struggles and level of poverty, they smile widely and often.